|ETHICS IN MEDICINE University of Washington School of Medicine

-We will introduce this method briefly here, offer the decisionmaking tool (the "4 boxes"), and then discuss a sample case to illustrate the method.
-For a more in depth discussion of this method and for extensive examples of case analysis, students should refer to Jonsen, Siegler, Winslade's Clinical Ethics (see the Introduction to Clinical Ethics from the 4th edition volume of the book).
+We will introduce this method briefly here, offer the decision-making tool (the "4 boxes"), and then discuss a sample case to illustrate the method.
+For a more in depth discussion of this method and for extensive examples of case analysis, students should refer to Albert Jonsen, Mark Siegler, & William Winslade's Clinical Ethics: A Practical Approach to Ethical Decisions in Clinical Medicine.
+Seventh Edition.
+McGraw Hill, 2010.
+(See the Introduction from the 4th edition of the book.)

-Once the details of a case have been outlined according to the four topics (using the 4 boxes), there are a series of questions that the clinician should ask.
+Once the details of a case have been outlined according to the four topics, there are a series of questions that the clinician should ask.

 After analyzing a difficult case in this way, clinicians are usually able to think clearly about what is at issue and to identify the best course of action available to them.
-If a best course of action remains elusive, a formal ethics consultation can be helpful.
+If a best course of action remains elusive, a formal ethics consultation is often the next step.